Legal Document Attestation

 The Power of Attorney works this way: an individual who acts as the attorney-in-fact or agent is given all the full rights to act for another individual.
 This person is called the principal.
 As such, the appointed agent can then decide issues on the principal’s affairs such as the person’s medical care, finances, and even some limited level of legal authority of the person’s property.
 Normally, the Power of Attorney is used when the principal is temporarily disabled by some form of illness.
 If the principal is unable to sign any necessary legal documents for any reason, the POA is also applied.
 While the term itself may refer to an attorney, the assigned agent does not necessarily need to be a lawyer.
 Because of the sensitive nature of the POA, it is important to have it attested by a trusted consultancy partner as proof of its validity when the need calls for it.

 There is a wide range of different contracts that can be drawn up in various business dealings or commercial purposes.
-For instance, you may wish to draft a rental contract for your family as part of your residency application in Qatar, wherein the attestation of the rental or lease contract is mandatory for a family visa.
+For instance, you may wish to draft a rental contract for your family as part of your residency application in Qatar, wherein the legal documents attestation of the rental or lease contract is mandatory for a family visa.
 Tenancy contract attestation may also be required, in which case, you will need your original tenancy contract with its true copy in 2 sets, your ownership deed, your owner’s ID, and your tenant ID.

 For employment purposes, you may also need to have your job contract attested for whatever reason, like when you wish to resign or you wish to have a job change request from your employer.
-Afreno provides expert attestation services for all kinds of contracts no matter where you need to use them to ensure their validity for the necessary authorities.
+Afreno provides expert legal documents attestation services for all kinds of contracts no matter where you need to use them to ensure their validity for the necessary authorities.

 Just like contracts, agreements between parties must also be attested for their authenticity.
-An example would be a Rent Agreement, the attestation of which is a pre-requisite for the processing of the Family Residence Permit.
+An example would be a Rent Agreement, the legal documents attestation of which is a pre-requisite for the processing of the Family Residence Permit.
 Once the lease contract is effective, the lessor is required to register the lease agreement within two months at the Real Estate Lease Contracts Office.
 The Real Estate Lease Contracts Office will then require 0.5% of the annual rental value as a yearly registration fee.
 The minimum fee will be 250 QAR, while the maximum fee will be 2,500 QAR.

 To register for a lease agreement, you must present copies of the valid landlord and tenant IDs, as well as 3 sets of the original Lease Agreement.
 This should be signed by both parties.
 You may also need a copy of a Power of Attorney should authority need to be delegated if applicable, all of which need to be properly attested so that they will be acceptable to the governing bodies.